Highlights of Japan

 - The Nomura house, once a Samurai residence, located in a picturesque old quarter of the city.

-Step into old Japan in Takayama, where Edo-era architecture, morning markets, and the atmospheric Sanmachi Suji quarter capture the essence of timeless Japan.
+Immerse yourself in ancient Japan in Takayama, where Edo-period architecture, morning markets and the picturesque Sanmachi Suji district capture the essence of a timeless Japan.

-Travel to Takayama by Shinkansen and regional train to settle into the heart of this charming mountain town.
+For this day out, you can go directly to Takayama by Shinkansen and regional train to settle into the heart of this famous mountain town.

-After exploring Kanazawa, take the Shinkansen back to Tokyo in the late afternoon of your 14th day.
-The next day, enjoy your final moments in Japan browsing for souvenirs before heading to the airport for your return flight.
+After exploring Takayama, take the Shinkansen back to Tokyo in the late afternoon on day 14.
+The next day, enjoy your last moments in Japan shopping for souvenirs before heading to the airport for your flight.

 or similar category 3* hotel